HendricoS/chatx-app/applicationPlanning/README.md

 ### Deployment

 - The application will be deployed to GitHub for version control and collaboration.
-- Vercel will be used for hosting the frontend, ensuring ease of deployment and automatic CI/CD.
+- Render will be used for hosting the frontend and backend, ensuring ease of deployment and automatic CI/CD.

 ---